Kac-Rice inspired approach to non-Hermitian random matrices

-where $G_{0}$ is taken from the ensemble of complex $N\times N$ Ginibre matrices and $A$ is an arbitrary fixed matrix of size $N$.
-Following the same initial steps as in the previous section we have the following representation for the JPD of eigenvalue $z$ and normalized right eigenvector ${\bf v}$ (cf. Eq.(\ref{JPDinter1}):
+\begin{proof} Following the same initial steps as in the previous section we have the following representation for the JPD of eigenvalue $z$ and normalized right eigenvector ${\bf v}$ with respect to the measure $d^2z\,d\mu_N({\bf v})$ (cf. Eq.(\ref{JPDinter1}):

 where we renamed $\mathbf{\Psi}^T_{1,2}\to \mathbf{\Psi}^*_{1,2}$ so that the matrices $B_{12}$ and $B_{21}$ are now defined as

 The ensemble average is now performed with the help of Eq.(\ref{RGin_ave}) where we put $\tau=0$ yielding